isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 <u>How to apply</u>

 If you are a party to a Contract of National Interest and wish to renegotiate the price of the contract, please serve and lodge a **Notice of Negotiation for Contract of National Interest**.
+Before serving the Notice of Negotiation for Contract of National Interest, you should prepare the supporting documents (set out [here](http://www.go.gov.sg/re-align-eligibility-supportingdocs) which must be enclosed to the Notice.

 For more details on how to serve and lodge **Notice of Negotiation for Contract of National Interest**, please refer [here](/realign/process-essential-services).